hiromichinomata/sGMRFmix/README.md

 #> 10 10.0      0.655 .
 ```

-Optimal `rho` value that has the best performance to detect anomalies we
+Optimal `rho` value that has the best performance to detect the
-think is 1.29.
+anomalies is 1.29.

 ### 3.5 Anomaly Detection